Serenity in Suffering

 Check out my 21-day devotional on Amazon.
 This devotional invites you to step into a gentle, sacred rhythm of noticing God’s nearness—even in the imperfect, the ordinary, and the unexpected places where grace quietly blooms.

-Through heartfelt readings, reflection prompts, poetry, and Scripture meditation, Donna Bucher guides you into a deeper awareness of the God who meets you with kindness, sustains you with mercy, and awakens gratitude in the middle of your real, imperfect days.
+Through heartfelt readings, reflection prompts, poetry, and Scripture meditation, this book will guide you into a deeper awareness of the God who meets you with kindness, sustains you with mercy, and awakens gratitude in the middle of your real, imperfect days.

 These short, beautifully written devotions are designed to fit into your busy life while still offering depth, nourishment, and space to breathe.